zgimbutas/fmmlib2d/README.md

 FMMLIB2D contains both Fortran source code and versions compiled for MATLAB under Mac OS X (64 bit), Windows (64 bit), and Linux (64 bit).

-This work was supported in part by the Department of Energy and in part by the Air Force Office of Scientific Research under MURI grant FA9550-06-1-0337 and NSSEFF Program Award FA9550-10-0180, in part by the NSF under grant DMS09-34733, and in part by Meyer Sound Laboratories, Inc.

 ### License